EECOLOR/qirx/parser/documentation/_03_Parsers.md

 - It returns a failure if there none of the parsers match the input
 - It returns the correct value if one of the parsers matched the input
 - It returns multiple values if more than one matches the input
 - It correctly handles nested choice parsers

 ## Sequence parser

 This parser consumes the input using the given sequence of other parsers.
-It will then convert to the specified result.
+It will then convert the result to the specified result.

 Below a parser that is set up for ambiguity.